kasir-barati/nestjs-materials/.github/docs/debugging/README.md

+# How to debug your app

+1. Pay close attention to the bug itself and try think why it is happening.

+   E.g. I had this weird looking issue with my code.
+I was configuring my RabbitMQ client and server using a helper function to generate `queueOptions` thus having same options.
+You know that your client app and server should use same queue options in order to be able to see each other and send messages to each other.

+   Thus far everything was OK, except that I was using TS's "Indexed Access Types": `RmqOptions['options']['queueOptions']` but to my surprise it won't throw an error if you use invalid object properties.
+As such I was passing some wrong values and my `queueOptions` was nested inside a property that was not correct.

+   So my app was not bootstrapping the queue with the right configurations.
+Therefore when my `ClientProxy` was trying to publish a message in that queue, my app was crashing.
+As you can see most of the times changes that we make can be the root of an issue.

 # How to debug flaky tests effectively

 First watch this [YouTube video about flaky test](https://youtu.be/CL1w32iCVM4?si=7IPoTynDTPgLFgtk) which says that **there are not flaky tests**.
 Now let's talk about different types of flakiness: